Toggle menu

 The projects funded through the Future High Streets Fund complement the wider plans for Salisbury and support the aspirations in the Salisbury Central Area Framework (CAF) which Wiltshire Council endorsed in August 2020.
 The CAF recommends initiatives and policies for the city centre to bring positive change to the city to make it an even more vibrant, attractive and sustainable place to live, work and visit.

 The first phase of the Salisbury River Park scheme, another initiative outlined in the CAF, started on site in June 2022.
 This is a joint project being developed by the Environment Agency, Wiltshire Council and Salisbury City Council that will reduce flood risk within Salisbury whilst enhancing habitats and public enjoyment, improving fish passage, and encouraging growth and regeneration.
-It is anticipated that the scheme will be completed in Spring 2024.
+It is anticipated that the scheme will be completed late July 2024.
+Further seeding and planting will happen over the remainder of the year, based on when is the best time for the particular type of planting.

 When will these schemes be delivered?

-Each project is at a different stage, but the more visible works will start in 2023.
-However, the bike hub and e-bike docks were being provided by South Western Railway (SWR) as a separate scheme and this work was completed in 2022 ahead of the main forecourt scheme.
+Each project is at a different stage.
+The Fisherton Gateway scheme started in August 2023, and it is anticipated that the works on Fisherton Street will be completed at the end of August 2024.
+The Salisbury Station Forecourt scheme will commence in June 2024 and will take around a year to complete.
+The bike hub was provided by South Western Railway (SWR) as a separate scheme and this work was completed in 2022, ahead of the main forecourt scheme.

-The Future High Streets funding has to be spent by March 2024, although delivery can extend beyond, for example where there is co-funding.
+The Future High Streets funding originally had to be spent by March 2024, the deadline was subsequently extended to the end of September 2024, although delivery can extend beyond, for example where there is co-funding.

-What is happening about the loss of car parking spaces at the railway station?
+What is happening about the temporary loss of car parking spaces at the railway station?

 Is a new northern entrance to the railway station part of the redevelopment proposals?